aws-samples/aws-serverless-vending-machine/README.md

 And now just open the Vending Machine Website.
 You can get the VM URL on the *VendingMachineUrl* variable in the Stack Output.

+There are more information to add Products in the folder [samples](./samples).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.